 - Ditch old 32-bit plug-ins and find native 64-bit replacements.
 This is indeed the easiest solution to manage (system-wise), but replacing several plug-ins in existing projects might be cumbersome.

-- Use the internal VST Bridge if applicable with reliable results.
-Usually, it will work fine with most older Steinberg plug-ins, but as stated above the outcome might vary, especially with 3rd party plug-ins.
+- Use the internal VST Bridge (only in Cubase 4 to Cubase 8.5 and Nuendo 4 to Nuendo 7).
+Usually, it will work fine with older Steinberg plug-ins, but the outcome might vary, especially with 3rd party plug-ins.

 - Use jBridge. jBridge is an inexpensive third-party solution for bridging.
-It has several user-selectable options which allow for very good results with some experimentation and tweaking. jBridge website...
+It has several user-selectable options which allow for perfect results with some experimentation and tweaking.

 - Use the 32-bit version of Cubase along the current 64-bit installation.